buxtronix/phev2mqtt/README.md

 Additionally, the flag '--latency' will use the PCAP packet timestamps to decode the packets with original timings which can help pinpoint app events.

+### Vehicle emulator

+There is an emulator built in which can be used to test functionality without needing a real car (and also reduces risk of putting your car into weird states).

+Start it with `phev2mqtt emulator` and then you can point a client at it.

+The official app will always try to connect to IP `192.168.8.46`, so you'll need to ensure you run `phev2mqtt` on a machine with this IP and which you can reach via WIFI.
+The author uses a Raspberry Pi setup as an AP (using hostapd) and runs `phev2mqtt` on it, though you could also tunnel the TCP connection to a dev machine.

+The app should successfully be able to register with the emulator (it might take a couple of goes).

+Any settings sent by the app won't actually change state for now, but it can be useful for sniffing the app.